 On the input side there are a set of switches addressed as the memory and a button to restart execution after halt instruction.
 More inputs can be read halting the execution between them.

-The PC can be microprogrammed in order to have full control and optimization possibilities.
-Anyway at «high level» the instructions can be represented as:
+The PC will support an «high level» instructions compiler, but can be also microprogrammed in order to have full control and optimization possibilities.

 - Q = R